PadalaGangaLakshmi/Live-Weather-Forecasting-/README.md

 ## Usage
 1. Run the main application file
 2. Enter the location for which you want to receive weather forecasts.
-3. View the live weather updates displayed on the interface.
+3. View the live weather updates displayed on the interface

-## Configuration
-- Modify the `config.py` file to adjust settings such as API keys, default locations, etc.

 ## Technologies Used
 - Python